edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 COVID-19 Policy
 ===============

 This Hacklab policy includes the measures we are actively taking to mitigate the spread of coronavirus and the steps you must follow if you wish to use the Hacklab facilities.
+The policy also details times when the Hacklab may require to close during the pandemic.

 You are requested to follow all these rules diligently, to ensure a healthy and safe facility for our community.